MookieFumi/mookiefumi.github.io/_posts/2019-10-29-unit-testing-the-way-i-test-my-viewmodels.md

 }
 ```

-Use case: If the login is valid the user will navigate to the main page.
+> Use case.
+If the login is valid the user will navigate to the main page.

 ```csharp
 [Fact]